Quick Course "WHAT'S BUGGING YOU?"

 2. Remove mattress and box spring from frame and place on their side.
 Wipe down bed rails with soap and water.

 3. After the first service.
-Empty all dresser drawers and at least dry clothing at highest temperature setting allowed for 30 minutes.
+Empty all dresser drawers and at least dry clothing at the highest temperature setting allowed for 30 minutes.
 If bed bugs are active in drawers wash clothing first.
 Bag clothing afterward in large plastic bags and seal.
 Duck tape any holes in bags.

 4. After the first service.
 Empty closets especially floors.
 If activity has been found in closets remove all belongings.